Juelin-Liu/cs240-worksheet/README.md

-# cs240-worksheet
+# Poisson Once More

-A collection of worksheets I made during the fall semester in 2021 for CS240 "Reasoning Under Uncertainty".
+Collection of notes I made during the fall semester 2021 for CS240 "Reasoning Under Uncertainty".